adammenges/Challenges/readme.md

 9. **Next Prime Number** - Have the program find prime numbers until the user chooses to stop asking for the next one.

+10. **Valid Parentheses** - The basic idea is to create a method that takes a string as input, and returns a boolean.
+True if the parentheses in the string are valid, false if not.
+E.g. () is valid. )( is not.

 ### Programs

 1. **Lumberjack Pile Problem** - Help the lumberjacks stack their logs!